Moving from SSAE 16 to SSAE 18: Upcoming Changes to SOC 1 Audits

 - This section deals with Compliance Attestations and provides guidance on how to perform compliance engagements that attest to compliance with laws and regulations.
 If you need an independent auditor to confirm that you’re compliant with HIPAA regulations or CFPB, for example, the auditor would refer to this section.
 The engagement that we used to call an SSAE 16 will now simply be referred to as a SOC 1 and will not be called SSAE 18.

 - This section deals with Reporting on an Examination of Controls at a Service Organization Relevant to User Entities’ Internal Control Over Financial Reporting

 - AT-C sec.
 395

 - This section deals with Management Discussion and Analysis

-What are the changes to SOC 1 audits?
+What are the Changes to SOC 1 Audits With SSAE 18?